jcgaasch/PVPIAACL/README.md

 **Please also note that to avoid uncongeniality problems the conditioning variables included in the latent regression model to generate PVs need to match the variables related to latent abilities in later analyses**.

 Let's say for illustration purposes we want to analyze the relationship of literacy, numeracy and problem solving competencies 2012 with the respondents' grades in German, mathematics and first foreign language surveyed in PIAAC-L wave one.
-After identifying the variables of interest in the corresponding codebook we need to recode missing values and define levels of measurement before calling `litnumps12()`
+After identifying the variables of interest in the corresponding codebook we need to recode missing values and define levels of measurement (i.e. convert categorical data to `factor`s) before calling `litnumps12()`.

 ``` r
 library(car)